martin059/virtualization-level-2-vagrant-setup/README.md

 - `ZSH` and `OMZ`: Both are lightweight additional components that add color to the terminal.
 - `x11 forwarding`: Lightweight components that can be very useful in the lack of a DE.
 - `git`: Git is also installed but only with the `git_recommended_config` settings.
 The provision will lack the necessary elements to interact with any private GitHub repository unless the user goes through a login process and/or configures the Git authentication manually.

+Also it maps the following ports by default:
+- `80`: It is reserved for the optional `PgAdmin` app.
+- `5001`: It is reserved for the Sample App's `Python API`.
+- `5002`: It is reserved for the Sample App's `Svelte App`.

+Those ports can be modified in the `Vagrantfile` as it is explained in the [Getting Started](#getting-started) section in the _Optional steps_ subsection.

 ## Ansible playbook